If you can't find your answer here, please contact one of our staff members for assistance!

 - Daily parking passes can be purchased at the Parking Permit Kiosk.

 - CWU University Police and Public Safety enforce parking regulations on campus.
-More information can be found on their website at https://www.cwu.edu/parking/ or by calling 509-963-2667.
+More information can be found on the CWU Parking website or by calling 509-963-2667.

 Are there lockers and towel service?